raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 This is a guide or a reference for installing Sitecore 9.0 in a fully scaled on-premise environment.

 This documentation is still a **work-in-progress**, do expect constant updates.
+For questions please send an email to rasenieroAtGmailDotCom.

 ## Getting Started